konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-position.md

 ### <a name="cclc" style="text-decoration: none;">Choosing the Topic: Context-level Considerations

-The concept of **familiar information**, as introduced in [Is There a Topic?](#toppres), is also useful for determining the topic of the sentence.
+The concept of **familiar information**, as introduced in [Topic Sentences](#wa-ga-presence#topic-sentences), is also useful for determining the topic of the sentence.
 Once again, this isn't a hard-set rule, just a broad tendency sentences with a topic have.

 Recall our definition for familiar information.